bottom-feeder/bottom-feeder.github.io/README.md

 ## About me
 A tech-savvy and eloquent writer who is a scrupulous and resourceful team player.

 I graduated with a degree in computer science, started out as an electronics engineer, and then switched to localization.
-After almost 8 years in the l10n industry, I am looking for a refreshing career change.
+After more than 8 years in the l10n industry, I am looking for a refreshing career change.

 While working in localization, I became interested in software engineering.
 Since then, I have dabbled in coding in various programming and markup languages.
 Now I'm looking for a place to launch my tech comm career.
 <br/>